Search

 “For anyone who’s yearning for a way to meet the often agonizing challenges of this time with a clear mind, a steady heart, a resilient body and a ferocious spirit, One Earth Sangha’s EcoSattva Training is a beautifully-designed and meticulously-crafted container.”

-Registration is now open for groups and individuals.
+Registration is now open for groups.
+Individual registration opens on October 17.

 The Path of Engaged Practice is itself made sustainable by compassion, commitment and community.